 If you’re already a homeowner, you know what an exciting milestone that is.
 However, there eventually comes a time to consider selling.
 It could work for myriad reasons, from a change of location to downsizing to a change in employment.
-Whatever the reason, there’s a significant decision to make when you’re going to sell your home.
-When hiring a real estate agent, you’ll find yourself asking “is the expert worth it”?
+Whatever the reason, there’s a significant decision to make when you sell your home.
+When hiring a real estate agent, you’ll ask, “Is the expert worth it”?

-First, let’s take a look at some reasons to consider hiring a real estate agent.
+First, let’s look at some reasons to consider hiring a real estate agent.

 You Don’t Have To Sweat the Small Stuff

 The most apparent benefit to hiring a real estate agent is that you can hand off so many responsibilities to someone else.
 In theory, that person has a good understanding of the local real estate market, rules and regulations, and market conditions.